pangtao22/6-881-examples/README.md

 - `robot_control` contains the part of problem set 5 which runs three different controllers on a simulated robot.
 - `camera_sim` includes examples of using Drake's RGBD camera simulators .
-Specifically, `rgbd_camera_simulation.ipynb` shows how to construct a `Diagram` system that includes a RGBD camera simulator from scratch ; `run_cameras_manipulation_station.ipynb` shows how to access the three RGBD cameras already inside `ManipulationStation`.
+Specifically, `rgbd_camera_simulation.ipynb` shows how to construct from scratch a `Diagram` system that includes a RGBD camera simulator; `run_cameras_manipulation_station.ipynb` shows how to access the three
+  RGBD cameras already inside `ManipulationStation`.